AmbireTech/adex-protocol/FAQ.md

 The staked amount will be slashed if your validator misbehaves (i.e. an economic punishment will be applied to the misbehaving validator).

 We are currently working on the specification of the AdEx Registry, however you can [track the progress here](https://github.com/AdExNetwork/adex-protocol/issues/7).

-## What cryptocurrency does the AdEx platform use?
-We use [DAI](https://makerdao.com/dai/), which is a token that's pegged to the US dollar (1 DAI = 1 USD).

 ## Why don't you use ADX in the platform?
 Because the ADX token was made specifically for our staking mechanism, and it's value is determined by the free market by trading.
 We want our users to transact in a price-stable currency such as DAI.